stonezyg/modernize-apps-katacoda/scenarios/resilient-apps/02-install-app.md

 There are 3 versions of the reviews microservice:

-* Version v1 doesn’t call the ratings service.
+* Version v1 does not call the ratings service.
 * Version v2 calls the ratings service, and displays each rating as 1 to 5 black stars.
 * Version v3 calls the ratings service, and displays each rating as 1 to 5 red stars.